dharaneeshvrd/project-pim/README.md

 2. paramiko and scp modules for performing scp operation
 3. bs4 (beautifulsoup) and lxml modules for XML parsing

-## Install depenencies on IBMi partition
+## Install dependencies on IBMi partition

 1. Currently the source code for PIM is internal, needs to be cloned by adding SSH key of the IBMi partition
 2. Add internal github's SSH key to known_hosts file on IBMi partition